FelixRDL/seeance/README.md

 - Adapt the password in `backend/config.json` accordingly

 ### Add Custom Repositories
-- Add the URLs to your custom repository `conf.json`
+- Add the URLs to your custom repositories to `conf.json`

 ## Starting Up (Dev Version)
 The dev version allows you to make changes on SEEance and instantly get your changes display.
 It is a bit slower, than the static version.

-- Use `docker-compose up` to start all services
+- Use `sudo docker-compose up` to start all services

 ## Starting Up (Static/Productive Version)
 The productive version allows you to serve a compiled and optimized version of the application.
 It requires some preparation